circonus/docs/content/caql/architecture.md

 In order to avoid service interruptions in situations like these, caql-broker is run in a high-availability cluster configuration.
 Multiple caql-broker nodes are executing each active CAQL query.
 The caql-broker node with the longest uptime, is the only node that publishes metric data into the system.
-Nodes that see other active nodes, that have a longer uptime mute themselves and do not publish any data.
+Nodes that see other active nodes with longer uptimes mute themselves and do not publish any data.
 In this way, failover is completely automatic.

 With clustering in place, service interruptions have become exceedingly rare.